Methodological Changes Needed to Improve Wage Survey

 Matter for Congressional Consideration

 Matter: To improve the quality of Labor's Davis-Bacon wage survey data, Congress may wish to consider amending the language of the Davis-Bacon Act to allow Labor to use wage data from geographic groupings other than civil subdivisions of states, such as metropolitan statistical areas or Bureau of Economic Analysis' economic areas.

-Comments: Although Congress introduced legislation and amendments related to the Davis-Bacon Act, these actions did not specifically address the substance of our matter for consideration.
+Comments: Although Congress held hearings and introduced legislation and amendments related to the Davis-Bacon Act, these actions did not specifically address the substance of our matter for consideration.